13302296C/flutter_rte/README.md

 ## Under the Hood
-This easy to use WYCIWYG HTML editor provides great flexibility and control over the generated HTML.
+Easy to use WYCIWYG HTML editor with flexibility and control over the generated HTML.

 This plugin is a reworked [html_editor_enhanced](https://github.com/tneotia/html-editor-enhanced) with the following key differences:
  * Vertical auto-sizing to content size with height change notifier